kendarorg/janus-ado/README.md

 For testing it, first install (if you are interested) the Postgres SQL ODBC driver

+On the properties of the ODBC driver, set "Parse statements" to false

 ### Jdbc

 * Just open the jdbc-server project and run the relevant tests